manuelkiessling/nodebeginner.org/content/_index.md

 politeConsole.log("Hello, World");
 ```

-If you this, the output is as follows:
+When you run this, the output is as follows:

 ```text
 FOR YOUR CONSIDERATION: HELLO, WORLD